 At Bank Woods we will be taking a different approach to introducing wild flowers.
 We will be turning one of our fields into a wildflower hay meadow, but without the deep ploughing.
 This could be considered a more ‘natural’ approach, but from what I have read so far, it may be more difficult!
 The first step, which we have just done, in January 2018, was to carry out soil tests, to establish a starting point, and so that we know what we are dealing with – which plants might thrive, and which might not do so well.
 The ideal pH would be neutral, I.e. a pH of 7, which was, happily, the result we got!
 Wild flowers generally require a relatively infertile soil, and ideally, we would look for a low phosphorus, given by the ‘P’ value in the soil testing kit.
 Unfortunately, our test revealed that our P value was in the ‘high’ range.
 This means that we have to try to naturally deplete the soil’s fertility before embarking in the sowing stage.
 We will do this by removing the sheep from the field, as their manure may increase the fertility of the soil.
 We will also mow the field in March and throughout the Summer, and take the mown grass away.
 Also throughout the summer, we will survey the area, to identify any wildflowers already present, and also to remove any invasive perennial weeds.
 After that, we will need to create a patch work of bare earth among the existing grass.
 We very much hope to have the assistance of a small herd of Belted Galloway cattle to help us with this stage.
 Their hooves will disturb the ground enough to allow the wildflower seeds to find the right conditions to germinate, when we sow them in Summer.
 The cattle will again be useful to trample in the seed, and later to intermittently graze the field, which is advised after sowing the wildflower seeds.

-The exciting time will be summer 2019, when, if all goes according to plan we should see the first wildflowers blooming in our meadow!
-For the next few years we will have to carefully manage the meadow, to make sure the ‘right’ kind of wildflower flourish.
+The exciting time will be summer 2020, when, if all goes according to plan we should see the first wildflowers blooming in our meadow!
+For the next few years we will carefully manage the meadow, while enjoying watching the wildflowers flourish.